scifigurmeet/devops/puppet_working_solution.md

 - Basic understanding of Docker commands
 - Text editor for creating files

-## Part 1: Creating a Puppet Master Container
+## Part 1: Creating Dockerfiles

 ### Step 1: Create the Puppet Master Dockerfile

-Create a new directory for your Puppet Master and create a `Dockerfile` with the following content:
+Create a `Dockerfile.master` with the following content:

 ```dockerfile
 FROM puppet/puppetserver